Nicktvdd/42Course-Minishell/README.md

 # MiniShell
-:white_check_mark: Project successfully completed with a remarkable score of 101/100!
+:white_check_mark: Project successfully completed with a score of 101/100!

 ## Introduction